lightstep/cloud-native-observability/02 - end-users-and-engineers.md

 another as they consume shared resources like databases, queueing systems (like Kafka), and even in the network itself.

-The work the transactions do can be modeled at many different granularities: one could reasonably describe transactions in terms of nested [OSI Layer 7](https://en.wikipedia.org/wiki/OSI_model#Layer_7:_Application_layer) HTTP calls, as function calls, or even as individual CPU instructions.
+The work the transactions do can be modeled at many different levels of detail: one could reasonably describe transactions in terms of nested [OSI Layer 7](https://en.wikipedia.org/wiki/OSI_model#Layer_7:_Application_layer) HTTP calls, as function calls, or even as individual CPU instructions.
 All of these